 A working mine is a profitable mine, so the team put forward a solution that allowed for the new structure to be built next to the existing one and then the two tied together in the final stages of the project.
 This enabled Agrium to remain operational and continue to mine potash throughout the three-year-plus construction schedule.

 This solution was mirrored throughout the project, as alternative design approaches were proposed at each new phase that would minimize disruption to the plant.
 As an example, the existing main raw-ore feed conveyor was scheduled to be revamped and its capacity increased.
 Instead of replacing the existing structure, the team recommended a new conveyor be installed alongside the old, which resulted in increased efficiency and fewer disruptions to mine activity.

 A COMPREHENSIVE APPROACH TO LABOR

 Also challenging was the sheer number of people it took to realize Agrium’s vision.
 With approximately 4,000 individuals required to complete this project, the group had their work cut out for them.

-PCL is a family of companies made up of a number of operating districts.
-Seven of those districts were engaged on this project, each having its own craft and staff resources.
+PCL is a family of companies made up of several operating districts.
+Seven of those districts were engaged in this project, each having its own craft and staff resources.
 Access to these diverse regional resources, and to previously established relationships with craft personnel from across Canada, enabled the team to successfully attract and mobilize large numbers of people to the site at Vanscoy.
 The team also developed recruitment strategies to utilize labor from other markets when there were gaps in the availability of locally and regionally sourced labor.